-I lived in Marrakesh full-time for almost 10 years with no intention of leaving.
+I have lived in Marrakesh full-time for almost 10 years with no intention of leaving.
 My life in Morocco was colorful, diverse and endlessly inspiring for a curious, creative soul like me.
 And today the city’s intrigue and magic continues to pull me back.

 I will never tire of wandering the tiny alleyways of the Marrakesh medina, stopping for a nouss nouss at Cafe des Epices or gazing at the art deco architecture throughout my Gueliz neighborhood, stepping inside to discover independent art galleries.